1. Home

-Common Mistakes in English - A Little - A Few / Little - Few
+Common Mistakes in English: A Little vs. a Few, Little vs. Few

 A Little - A Few / Little - Few

-A little and little refer to non-count nouns, and is used with the singular form:
+A little and little refer to non-count nouns, and are used with the singular form:

 Examples: